Free Calculation of Costs and Fees

 The compulsory enforcement is referred to as execution in Austria and is governed by the Austrian Enforcement Code.

-For the execution of enforcement, an enforcement title is required.
-The EO recognizes as enforcement titles court judgments, decisions and rulings by administrative authorities, as well as certain notarial deeds and other titles listed in § 1 EO.
+An enforcement title is required to conduct enforcement proceedings.
+The Austrian Enforcement Act (EO) recognises court judgments, decisions and rulings of administrative authorities, as well as certain notarial deeds and other titles listed in Section 1 EO as enforcement titles.

 Foreign titles can also be enforced in Austria.